 > (define c (new-canvas 3 3)) > (draw-dot! c 2 2) > (display-canvas c) * >

-A program that uses canvas to draw a face could (and should)
+to draw a face could (and should)

 be in its own module.
-Here's a module for "face.scm":
+Here's a module for "face.scm"

 (module face